RishavjotSingh/Travel-Web-App/README.md

-Travel booking app for users to book hotels.
+## A React website for users to book hotels

 ### Home Page: